neetjn/ansible-elementary-env/README.md

 # ansible-plays-workspace

-Ansible plays to install personal tools required for my workspace, and setup my development environment on Elementary OS.
+Ansible plays for bootstrapping my personal workspace on Elementary OS.

-The playbook has been broken up into four individual role groups:
+This playbook has been broken up into four individual role groups:

 #### Common